vis4/pyshpgeocode/README.md

 # shapegeocode

-This Python package enables to geocode without any external geocoding service.
+This Python package for reverse geocoding using ESRI shapefiles.
 It is developed primarily for assigning administrative region codes to a set of geo coordinates (in standard latitude/longitude).
 All you need is a shapefile of the regions you want to geocode to.

 Usage example: